Locate a Member

 To honor the late Robert H. Moser, MD (AΩA, Georgetown University, 1969).
 Awarded to one outstanding essay celebrating the life of a physician like Dr. Moser who has enriched the world through his/her career in medicine.

 Dr. Moser organized and worked in one of the first MASH units during the Korean War.
 He was a pioneering flight controller for NASA during the Project Mercury and Project Apollo space programs, served as Chief of Medicine at Tripler Army Medical Center in Hawaii, and treated patients at the Kalaupapa Leper Colony in Molokai.
 He was Chief of Medicine at Walter Reed National Military Medical Center in Bethesda, editor of JAMA, Executive Vice President of the American College of Physicians and a member of The Pharos Editorial Board.

 One award of $4,500 for an essay highlighting the life of a physician who has enriched the world of medicine.
 The winning essay will be published in The Pharos.
 The winning author must submit a W-9 form prior to issuance of the award check.

 All physicians.
 AΩA membership is not required, however, AΩA members who submit an essay must have active status.
 Physicians on the AΩA Board of Directors or The Pharos Editorial Board are not eligible.

-Entries must by received by November 1, 2018, and must be submitted via the online form.
+Entries must by received by October 16, 2020 and must be submitted online.

 - Essay must be an original work.